Making a good presentation is an art. Practice makes a man perfect.

 These two are important points to remember if you intend to become a successful presenter.
 Even the best of presenters do practice and rehearse before the big show.
 So, there is no doubt that it is practice, practice and practice that will help you deliver good presentation and steal the show.

 But don’t think that help is not available!
 Microsoft PowerPoint has a number of helpful features that can assist you during presentation.
 The best among these features is the Presenter View.

-In Presenter View, you’ll see Speaker Notes, thumbnails of slides to come and slides that you have gone past.
+In this Presenter View on your laptop screen, you’ll also see Speaker Notes, thumbnails of slides to come and slides that you have already covered.

 With respect to the above image, following are the components of a Presenter View: